qaware/qaware-blog-source/content/posts/cloud-migration-this-is-the-way.md

 **Full rebuild**: Applications are rebuilt cloud-natively from scratch.
 In most cases, it will be to expensive and time-consuming to rebuild entire application landscapes.
-Therefore, this method should ony be used if an application cannot be brought up to a *cloud friendly* level in a meaningful, economic way.
+Therefore, this method should ony be used if an application cannot be brought up to a *cloud-friendly* level in a meaningful, economic way.

 **Replacement**: Applications are replaced by a Software-as-a-Service (SaaS) or a cloud-native self-hosted product. \
 Feasible, if an application implements a functionality already covered by products.

 ## Application Types

 **Custom applications** that can be changed at will.
 The migration strategy depends on the overall state of the application and the migration goals.
-In most cases, a lift and extend strategy with the goal of making the application *cloud friendly* works well.
+In most cases, a lift and extend strategy with the goal of making the application *cloud-friendly* works well.

 **Self-operated purchased products**.
 Only configuration changes are possible.
 The product can only be operated in the cloud as offered by the provider.
-In the worst case, it has to be replaced by an alternate, *cloud friendly* product.
+In the worst case, it has to be replaced by an alternate, *cloud-friendly* product.

 **Infrastructure** such as databases.
 In most cases, you want to replace those with platform services or SaaS solutions instead of migrating them.
 Heavy weight proprietary infrastructure components should be replaced.
 In special cases, there may be a justification to keep exotic components.